miabekic/Projekt-MTTPP/README.md

 3. Content for sharing added

 **Real results**
- - Tests are passing, but sometime they don't because of the same issues that I mentioned for class AddContentTest.
+ - Tests are passing, but sometime they don't because of the same issues that I mentioned for class AddContentTests.
 <img src="images/ShareContentTests.png" width="500" hight="200">

 ### FollowTest class